Anxiety and Stress Can Interfere with Dialysis Treatments

 Just because you've got a dialysis appointment on your schedule doesn't mean it's going to maintain your health and do the work your kidneys can't.
 Really?

 You may not realize it, but anxiety-related disorders can get in the way of proper care when your kidneys are failing.
-It's true.
+The connection between stress and kidney disease is true.
 In a recent study published in the Clinical Journal of the American Society of Nephrology, researchers found that stress and anxiety can interfere with dialysis treatment.